zephirefaith/courage/it_s_her.md

-# It's Her
+# Before Dawn

 I watched over the night
-As she came with light steps on ground
+As she came with light steps
+Softly streaking on the ground
-She gently blew out the light
+Someone blew out the candles
+As my gaze fell on her face
+The most serene vista
-Her face serene, her voice a peaceful sound
+And her voice a peaceful sound
+Black Cashmere
-Black Cashmere wrapped around her arms
+Wrapped around her arms
-She is a secretive, dark being
+She is secretive
+Dark being
-In her arsenal, she has endless charms
+In her arsenal,
+She has endless charms
-And the twinkle of stars for company
+And the twinkle of stars
+Just for company
 Gently, she tugs at my arm
-Taking me where I’ve wanted to be
+Beckoning me to follow her
+To the land of my dreams
+She unshackles me
-She sets me free from the worldly bonds
+From my worldly bonds
+And I fall
-Like a single drop going away from the sea
+Like a single drop
+Going upwards and away
+From the sea
 I am scared
 I am satisfied
 Her deep darkness is soothing
-The neon lights they harbor, too bright
+The neon lights
+Too bright
 She is a paradox
 Confluence of opposite polarities
 Daughter of emptiness and dread
 Mother of festivity and lights
-While in some she encites promiscuity
+In some she encites
+promiscuity
-Others find in her a muse
+Others find in her
-Then there is the lone, lost traveler who fears her And the tired laborer who welcomes a tiny death everyday Fair in her judgement, she commands the miscreants Also the crusaders, the workers and the jokers
+A muse, a lover, a teacher
+For the lone, lost traveler
+Fear
+And the tired laborer who welcomes
+A tiny death, everyday
+She is a fair master,
+Commanding the miscreants
+The crusaders, the workers
+The jokers
-Her words are almost a magical spell
+Its almost a magical spell
-To some a sweet relief, to some a harsh order
+To some a sweet relief,
+To some a harsh order
+Her walk is...
+Smooth, slow, bored
-Her walk is a smooth, slow drawl
+Like a drawl
-As she wanders on, alone
+She wanders on,
+Alone
-No one’s at home waiting for her to get back
+No one waits at home
+For her to get back
+She does have lovers
-And she has lovers whom she has never known
+But never known
 A detached observer
 A hypnotist and a savior
+A merciless seductress
-A merciless seductress and a cruel master
+A cruel master
 She's the reason for my Stockholm
-Still, I love the sweet sadness on her face
+Still, I love the sweet, deep
+Sadness of her face
-I beg her to stay every time
+I beg her to stay
+Every time
-A laugh like windchimes, a movement of grace
+A laugh like windchimes,
+A movement of grace
-The first light of dawn hits me as she walks away…
+The first light of dawn hits
+And I find I am watching
+Her
+Walking away, aching, empty…